Tubes Containing String Modules in Symmetric Special Multiserial Algebras: Tubes Arising from Green Hyperwalks

-Finally, suppose that $M=M(\alpha\beta\inv) \in \Mchi^3$.
-By Theorem~\ref{ProjRes}(a), we have $\tau M=\Omega^2(M) \in\Mchi^1$.
-So $\tau M$ is a maximal non-projective uniserial epimorphic image of some projective-injective $P$.
-But then $\tau M$ is also a maximal non-projective uniserial submodule of some projective-injective $P'$ (in fact, $P'=P(t(\alpha))$).
-Thus the result follows by Lemma~\ref{lem:EpiImage}(b). \end{proof}
+Case 3a: If the Green hyperwalk terminates at $X_2$, then by Theorem~\ref{ProjRes}(d), $\tau M = \Omega^2(M)=\omega\inv(X_2)$ is a sum of some maximal uniserial submodules of some indecomposable (non-uniserial) projective-injective $P$.
+The result then follows by Lemma~\ref{lem:EpiImage}(b), where we obtain the sequence given by (i) of the Proposition statement.